- Who We Are

 UFT Staff Director and Assistant Secretary LeRoy Barr said the chapter is fighting on behalf of the entire school community.
 “Despite the anger, these members are totally vested in not just the survival of the school, but also the continued academic growth of the students,” he said.
 “They want the school to continue to be a pillar of the community, and they will do everything they can to turn it around.”

-In early March, when Barr and UFT Queens Borough Representative Amy Arundell came to meet with the chapter, more than 200 members showed up.
+In early March, when Barr and UFT Queens Borough Representative Amy Arundell went to meet with the chapter, more than 200 members showed up.

 The question now becomes: Is the DOE intent on serving the interests of the parents, students and teachers of New York City, or is it still all about protecting principals?